 One of the Skerton’s contenders is the JavaPresse, another hand mill that has been a popular choice among buyers.
 They are both lightweight and easy to use, as the controls are pretty similar to each other.

 The JavaPresse has 18 click settings, which makes it more customizable.
 There’s no need to pay extra for an upgrade kit.
 Also, the JavaPresse isn’t made of glass.
-I find it easy to just toss it in my backpack and not worry about any glass parts breaking, unlike with the Skerton.
+We find it easy to just toss it in a backpack and not worry about any glass parts breaking, unlike with the Skerton.

 On the other hand, the Skerton, once optimized, can provide quality that is comparable even to some electronic grinders.
 Also, it works much faster than the JavaPresse.